 In the end, Bothwell’s past having caught up with him found himself a prisoner of Frederick II of Denmark.
 He died insane, after a number of years in captivity, in terrible conditions in Dragsholm in Zeeland on 14 April 1578.

 The barony of Crichton passed to the young Francis Stewart, the son of John Stewart and Janet Hepburn whose wedding Mary Queen of Scots had attended.
 Francis was immediately faced with the debts inherited by his predecessor whose lifestyle had endangered the family estates.

 He was however wealthy and well connected, a combination that made him one of the most powerful men in southern Scotland.

 He was educated at the universities of St Andrews, Paris and Rouen and travelled widely on the continent where he developed a love of the arts.
 He was a Protestant, although his relationship with the kirk was complex.
 He was commendator of Kelso Abbey and Coldingham Priory in addition to being patron of over 50 parish churches.

 As a favourite of the king, Francis was given a number of positions.
 He was variously Sheriff of Lothian and Berwickshire, Great Admiral of the Realm and ambassador to England.

-In the end despite all his advantages in life, a political career which once promised so much ended in charges of witchcraft and treason and ultimately exile in Naples where he died in 1612.
+In the end, despite all his advantages in life, a political career that once promised so much ended in charges of witchcraft and treason and ultimately exile in Naples where he died in 1612.